liquidprompt/liquidprompt/README.md

 It displays:

-* the average of the batteries remaining power, if it is under a given threshold, with a colormap that became more and more noticeable with decreasing power;
+* the average of the batteries remaining power, if it is under a given threshold, with a colormap too;
-* the average of the processors load, if it is over a given limit, with a colormap too;
+* the average of the processors load, if it is over a given limit, with a colormap that became more and more noticeable with increasing load;
-* the number of attached sleeping jobs (when you interrupt a command with `Ctrl-Z` and bring it back with `fg`), if there is any;
+* the number of attached sleeping jobs (when you interrupt a command with Ctrl-Z and bring it back with `fg`), if there is any;
 * the number of attached running jobs (commands started with a `&`), if there is any;
 * the current user, in bold yellow if it is root;